 In mixed-use property, the yield-boosting effects that the right leisure and restaurant property can play is compounded due to the sheer proximity of residential, commercial and leisure space.

 But in terms of reducing risk, there is no magic at play here.
 Mixed use doesn’t decrease risk ‘automatically’.
 Developers still need to strive to find the best occupants they can for every type of space within the development.
 Otherwise, they are just preparing to fail on two or three fronts instead of one.

 From retail to leisure to exhibition space, the companies and institutes that choose Angel as their home tend to be the best in their field.

 The Almeida Theatre is one of London’s leading playhouses.
 Last year its production of Charles III had an epic run of sold-out shows before being toured around the country.
 It was also given the Olivier Award, Critics Choice and South Bank Award for New Best Play.

-A similar story could be told of Sadler’s Wells for dance, or stores like Diverse and Cop Copine for fashion which ensure a stream of stylish and fashion conscious professionals always flow though Angel’s major arteries.
+A similar story could be told of Sadler’s Wells for dance, or stores like Diverse and Cop Copine for fashion which ensure a stream of stylish and fashion conscious professionals always flow through Angel’s major arteries.

 But for all the world leading establishments Angel offers, it’s worth noting that of London’s 82 Michelin Stars, none are in Angel.
-For an area so well known for its restaurants, this is a staggering oversight – especially considering the well documented boost a world-leading restaurant could bring to the area’s property market.
+For an area so well known for its restaurants, this is a staggering oversight – especially considering the well-documented boost a world-leading restaurant could bring to the area’s property market.